Skip to main content

 WHAT IS A UNION?

-A union is a group of workers who come together to make decisions about the conditions of their work.
-Once we form our union, we can bargain with management about wages, work hours, benefits, workplace health and safety, and other work-related issues.
+A union is a group of workers who come together to make decisions about the conditions of our work.
+Once we form a union on our team, we can bargain with management about wages, work hours, benefits, workplace health and safety, and other work-related issues.
 The product of that negotiation is a legally binding contract that protects us and our rights.
-We are the union!
+We are our union!

 WHY DO WE NEED A UNION?

-We have faced many challenges over the years at Activision Blizzard, such as layoffs, lack of transparency in pay, advancement, or performance metrics; certain roles not being given the same perks and respect as those in other roles; enduring discrimination; and unpredictable, extended periods of overtime.
+We have faced many challenges over the years, such as layoffs, lack of transparency in pay, advancement, or performance metrics; certain roles not being given the same perks and respect as those in other roles; enduring discrimination; and unpredictable, extended periods of overtime.

 Without us, our company doesn’t exist.
 The success of the entire company depends on us, and that gives us a lot of leverage.
 That’s why unionized workers have generally better working conditions than non-unionized workers.